nidahussain/Car-Accident-Project/README.md

 # Car-Accident-Project Proposal

-Team: Charlene Gray, Nida Hussain,  Varun Athreya ,Christine Mazur and Sathya Ruchirantha
+Team: Charlene Gray, Nida Hussain, Varun Athreya, Christine Mazur and Sathya Ruchirantha

 Topic:  Our team will present a website for users to drill down on a chosen geographic area and visualize car accident data along with weather conditions at the time of the accident on a map.